 Landscape restoration with lavender

-An even more beautiful but also more resilient landscape is what we have in mind.
-We hope to inspire more people to do the same.
+An even more beautiful but also more resilient landscape is what I have in mind.
+I hope to inspire more people to do the same.
 This blog is about lavender, self made nature products and about small sustainable steps.

-Follow our blog about our nature products, ideas to make your self and other sustainable projects.
+Follow my blog about our nature products, ideas to make your self and other sustainable projects.